Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 What do you get with copy editing?

-A copy editor will mark up your manuscript in Microsoft Word or Google Docs using Track Changes and may leave comments or questions called “editorial queries” for you using the Comments feature of Word.
+A copy editor will mark up your manuscript in Microsoft Word or Google Docs using Track Changes and may leave comments or questions called “editorial queries” for you using the Comments feature of MS Word.

 You’ll then have to approve the changes/edits and resolve the questions on your own.